TristanKirwan/spotify-playlist-stats/README.md

 # Future ideas if ever possible:

-- Number of songs per genre (if possible)
+- Number of songs per genre (if possible) -> Could be solved with track audio features (energetic danceability etc)